Becoming A USG Organization

 A constitution should be written to state your organization's purpose, and set boundaries and guidelines for activities.
 Each of the officer positions should be defined in your constitution, along with their duties.
 The Constitution Template (see the link above) will help you to decide and include all of the relevant elements in your final document

 Finding a good faculty or staff advisor is imperative.
 This advisor must be someone who can dedicate their time to attend meetings and help the group advance on not only on campus, but in the community.
 The advisor should also be knowledgeable in your organization’s internal procedures, such as budget.
 The earlier in the organizing process you have an advisor the more likely your group is to succeed and thrive.

 Next, register your organization with the Student Life Office (Union 400).
 Why?
 This means that you will be recognized by the campus, and you will have the ability to sign out meeting rooms and Union lobby tables.
 Without the registration your group has no official existence on campus.
 Currently registration is done through an online form; links can be found on this website, Bengal Connect, and the Student Life Office web page.

 Finally, you will be eligible to apply for possible recognition with USG.
 Please note:

 - The organization should already be active on campus for at least 1-2 semesters.
 This is a great time to have a few small events and meetings to prove that your organization is a valid group, and has already started developing.

 - Make sure everything is documented.
 Minutes, activities, sign-in sheets, printed publicity from events as well as pictures of group activities.
 These are all great tools to see how your group is doing over time.
 These items all give the Rules and Regulations Committee something to look over and evaluate to see the organization’s history on campus.

 The Recognition Process

-The “Student Organization Recognition Form” can be found above.
+The “Student Organization Recognition Form” can be found at the link above.
 This form will guide you through the proper materials needed for submission in order to be considered for USG recognition.
 This will include: